mehulpanwar22/HR-Data-Analysis-with-Power-Bi/README.md

 # HR-Data-Analysis-with-Power-Bi
-This project contains power bi dashboard of the complete HR Data Analysis using Power Bi
+This project contains power bi dashboard of the complete HR Data Analysis using Power Bi.

 ## Project Overview
 The goal of this project is to analyse a company's HR data to understand few key points :-